Lily-Brown/sigfig-takehome/README.md

 ## Synopsis

-This is the repository the SigFig Take-Home Assignment:
+This is the repository for the SigFig Take-Home Assignment:

 "Create a webpage that displays a gallery of images, given a JSON array containing a list of image URLs."